 We believe that businesses should consider inclusion explicitly within their operational and sustainability strategies, including human rights policies, shared-value programs, or supply chain strategies.

-Exclusion carries significant risks to operational efficiency, social license to operate, supply chain disruptions, social and political stability, and the overall health of the economy.
+Exclusion carries significant risks to operational efficiency, social license to operate, supply chain continuity, social and political stability, and the overall health of the economy.
 By contrast, inclusion drives innovation and expands market opportunity, mitigates risks, improves operating environments, and promotes long-term growth and a strong middle class.

 We work with organizations to support the following objectives:

 - Create good jobs that enable strong livelihoods